-Microelectromechanical Systems (MEMS) are tiny devices with movable/vibrating parts providing solutions for sensors and actuators.
-Initially derived from the microelectronic industry, MEMS are now found in a wide range of consumer products.
+Micro-electromechanical systems (MEMS) are miniaturized devices with moving/vibrating elements that are used to make sensors and actuators.
+Originally derived from the microelectronics industry, MEMS are now present in a wide range of consumer products.

-The MEMS research team at LAAS works towards increasing the performance, the reliability, and the integrability of MEMS devices but also towards providing new functionalities and transduction mechanisms.
-To this aim, projects developed in our team focus on three research themes: the exploration of novel materials and alternative fabrication methods; the integration and implementation of new functions at the system level; and finally the development of dedicated instrumentation and the applications of MEMS as sensors and probing elements.
+The LAAS MEMS research team is working on strategies that aim to increase the performance, reliability and integrability of MEMS devices, but also to enable new functionalities and new transduction mechanisms.
+To this end, the projects developed in our team focus on three research themes: the exploration of new materials and alternative manufacturing processes; the integration and implementation of new functions at the system level; and finally the development of dedicated instrumentation and the application of MEMS in particular to the biomedical field.

-The MEMS team gathers researchers of various and complementary backgrounds.
-Research projects conducted within the MEMS team are carried out in the framework of the LAAS technological platforms, among which an extensive cleanroom, characterization facilities and a biochemical lab, allowing our team to work at all stages of MEMS fabrication, from the device design to its integration.
+The MEMS team brings together researchers from diverse and complementary backgrounds.
+The research projects carried out within the MEMS team are carried out on the laboratory's technological platforms, allowing our team to work at all stages of MEMS production, from the design of the device to its integration.